mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 In Zerops environment, the Elasticsearch service uses two load [Nginx Layer 7](https://www.nginx.com/resources/glossary/layer-7-load-balancing) balancers to route incoming HTTP traffic directly to cluster data nodes.

-It would be a mistake for the client application to get a list of data nodes to communicate (sniffering).
+It would be a mistake for the client application to get a list of data nodes to communicate (sniffing).
 The point is that, on the one hand, there is no sense from the performance point of view, and in the event of any change in the cluster arrangement (e.g., failure of one data node and its replacement by another), such a list would not even correspond to reality.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Authentication is not required